timjones1/fastai/README.md

 - `Ctrl + e` : move to start of line
 - `Ctrl + a` : move to end of line

+`!!` run last command
+`!` followed by some text will run last command matching that text

 Aliases can be very handy

 `alias jl = "jupyter lab"`

+Aliases will not be automatically be saved when you reopen your terminal, so if you want these aliases to persist then add them to your `.bashrc` file, which is run everytime you open your terminal